MarlonHenq/MarlonHenq/README.md

 You will find in this Github: some exercises, bots for discord, codes for robots in Minecraft and random codes from my mind.

+History: i discovered programming at 10 years old, starting with codes copied for arduino projects and confusing circuits on the breadboard (or protoboard), between burnt out leds and blown capacitors i left the "programming" for some years.
+At the age of 13 I ended up discovering web development (font-end) and then back-end in addition to discovering the Minecraft mod, OpenComputers, which introduced me to Lua lang.
+So I started to program and discover other languages to learn and perform other tasks.

 ## Follow me:
 [Twitter - @MarlonHenq](https://twitter.com/MarlonHenq)
 <!--